preyes1/momentum/README.md

  -add settings page including (apply for admin)
  -include validations in registration
  -implement a bar on the left screen that shows how many tasks they have done for the day -add a customizable sound effect that plays every time they complete a task
+ -add "lock in" feature (keeps user on a full screen with the task details and timer)